00F100/magento2-docker-install/README.md

-# Magento2 Docker Clean Install
+# Magento2 Docker Develop Install

 This repository is dedicated to magento 2.3-develop for bug fixes and make features.